“Executives underestimate the percentage of their company’s shares held by firms employing sustainable investing strategies.”

 _ Johan Rockström.

 Consumers are willing to pay more for purposeful brands.
-Responsible consumption (RC) brands have now overtaken ‘conventional’ brands in terms of growth rate (IRI and Boston Consulting Group’s 2015).
-Intention to shop more intentionally is becoming action and more and more people are now willing to pay more for a responsible brand.
+Responsible Consumption (RC) brands have now overtaken ‘conventional’ brands in terms of growth rate (IRI and Boston Consulting Group’s 2015).
+The practice of choosing products and service more intentionally is growing, and more and more people are now willing to pay a premium to engage with a responsible brand.

 How many brands in the market have this strong purpose?
-How many you can recognize because of their positive social impact?
-The answer is, not so many.....
-The opportunity is huge!
-For many brands to become more responsible and for others to better communicate internally and externally their CSR and sustainability activities.
+How many can you recognize because of their positive social impact?
+The answer is not so many...which means there’s a huge opportunity for brands to become more responsible and to better communicate their CSR and sustainability activities, both internally and externally.

 Not convinced yet?
-Discover learn more about why you should chose Brite!
+Learn more about why you should chose Brite!